Translating SRT Subtitles with the Three-Step Reflection Method

 A2: Although the reflection workflow requires multiple AI processing steps, it usually only takes 10–20 seconds longer than traditional methods.
 Considering the improvement in translation quality, this time investment is worthwhile.

-Q3: Can the reflection workflow guarantee that the subtitle translation result is a valid SRT?
+Q3: Can the reflection workflow guarantee that the subtitle translation results are always legal SRT?

-A3: No, there may still be blank lines and inconsistent numbers of original subtitles.
-For example, if the previous and subsequent subtitles, the latter one has only 3-5 words, and grammatically belongs to the continuation of the previous sentence, then the translation result is likely to be merged into one.
+A3: No, there may still be problems with blank lines and inconsistencies with the number of original subtitles.
+For example, if the second of two consecutive subtitles only has 3-5 words and grammatically belongs to the previous sentence, the translation results are likely to be merged into one.

-Added a function to the gadget to support uploading video or audio files at the same time.
-With the help of Gemini, audio and video can be converted into subtitles, and the translation can be performed at the same time as the conversion, and the translation results are returned.
+Added a feature to the tool to support uploading video or audio files simultaneously.
+With the help of Gemini, audio and video can be converted into subtitles, and at the same time, the subtitles can be translated and the translation results returned.

-The Gemini large model itself supports both text and audio-visual formats, so a request can realize the transcription and translation of audio and video into subtitles.
+The Gemini large model itself supports both text and audio-visual formats, so a single request can realize transcription from audio and video to subtitles and translation.

-For example, if an English-speaking video is sent to Gemini and specified to be translated into Chinese, then the returned result is a Chinese subtitle.
+For example, if an English-speaking video is sent to Gemini and specified to be translated into Chinese, the returned result will be Chinese subtitles.

 1. Translate Subtitles Only

-You can paste the SRT formatted subtitle content in the left text box, or directly click the "Upload SRT Subtitle" button to select a subtitle file from your local computer.
+You can paste SRT format subtitle content into the text box on the left, or directly click the "Upload SRT Subtitles" button to select a subtitle file from your local computer.

-Then set the target language you want to translate to, and you can use the "Three-Step Reflection Translation Method" to instruct Gemini to perform the translation task.
-The returned result is output to the right text box, and you can click the "Download Button" in the lower right corner to save it as an SRT file to your local computer.
+Then set the target language you want to translate to, and you can use the "Three-Step Reflection Translation Method" to instruct Gemini to perform the translation task, return the results to the text box on the right, and click the "Download Button" in the lower right corner to save it as an SRT file to your local computer.

 2. Transcribe Audio and Video into Subtitles

-Click the "Upload Audio and Video to Transcribe to Subtitles" button on the left, select any audio or video file to upload.
+Click the "Upload Audio/Video to Transcribe to Subtitles" button on the left, select any audio or video file to upload.
 After the upload is complete, submit it.
-After processing, Gemini will return the subtitle content recognized based on the speech sounds in the audio and video.
-The effect is not bad.
+After processing, Gemini will return the subtitle content recognized from the audio and video, and the effect is good.

-If the target language is also specified, then after recognition, Gemini will continue to translate the result into the language you specified before returning it.
+If you specify the target language at the same time, Gemini will continue to translate the result into the language you specify after recognition and return it.
 That is, it completes the two tasks of generating subtitles and translating subtitles at the same time.

 Download address: